 - In-depth interviews, focus groups, naturalistic observation, and open-ended survey items

-- Rapid ethnographic evaluation—a team-based approach that facilitates fast and flexible data collection, analysis, and reporting
+- Rapid ethnographic evaluation for fast, flexible data collection and reporting

-- User-centered design—a method to create products, processes, or experiences that meet end-users’ needs
+- User-centered design to develop products, processes, and experiences that meet end-user needs

 - Thematic and other qualitative analysis techniques